Research at PHE

 The PHE strategy for research translation and innovation defines the research priorities for the agency.

-Doing, supporting and using public health research: The Public Health England strategy for research, translation and innovation outlines how Public Health England will drive research, translation & innovation to support the transformation of public health practice and services.
+Doing, supporting and using public health research: The Public Health England strategy for research, translation and innovation outlines how Public Health England will use research, translation and innovation to support the transformation of public health practice and services.

 This strategy outlines PHE plans, actions and measures of success for research on public and population health and health protection.
 It outlines our commitment to working in partnership with academics, research funders, the NHS and the public.